Science Educator Award

 - Maximum of three optional letters of support from members of the public impacted by the nominee's efforts

-- Abbreviated portfolio of the nominee's work containing documentation of his or her efforts such as educational materials (video files, photographs, website links), publications (newspaper articles, manuscripts, books), and other printed materials (curriculum)
+- Abbreviated portfolio of the nominee's work containing documentation of their efforts such as educational materials (video files, photographs, website links), publications (newspaper articles, manuscripts, books), and other printed materials (curricula)

 - Current CV

-Nominee must be actively involved in teaching and/or outreach activities at the time the prize is given.
-Types of activities considered include:
+Nominees must be actively involved in teaching and/or outreach activities at the time the prize is given.
+Types of eligible activities include:

 - Programs for professional development of teachers and student research mentorships

-- Development of educational resources, books, magazines, and newspaper articles
+- Development of traditional educational resources such as books, magazines, and newspaper articles

 Nominators are encouraged to identify candidates whose contributions reach broad audiences that include children, primary and secondary teachers, women, minorities, and persons with disabilities.